MicrosoftDocs/visualstudio-docs/docs/containers/container-launch-settings.md

 | Ssl Port| sslPort              | `"sslPort": 44381`                                      | This port on the host is mapped to the container's port 443 when launching the container. |
 | N/A | useSSL               | `"useSSL": true`                                        | Indicates whether to use SSL when launching the project.
 If `useSSL` isn't specified, then SSL is used when `sslPort > 0`. |

+Not all settings are available in the UI, for example, `useSSL`.
+To change those settings, edit `launchSettings.json` directly.

+The setting `DockerfileRunArguments` is superceded in Visual Studio 2022 17.12 and later by `containerRunArguments`, which can be set in the Launch Profiles UI as `Container run arguments`.

 > [!NOTE]
-> If the same settings, for example, `DockerfileRunArguments`, is found in both the project file and in the launch settings file, the value in the launch settings file takes precedence.
+> If the same setting is found in both the project file and in the launch settings file, the value in the launch settings file takes precedence.

 ::: moniker-end